This document is relevant for: Inf1

 sudo apt-get install aws-neuronx-dkms

-sudo yum install aws-neuronx-runtime-lib
+sudo dnf install aws-neuronx-runtime-lib

 Ubuntu: